Pediatric Extra-Esophageal Reflux Disease

 Judging the response to this “empiric” use of anti-reflux medication can be diagnostic of EERD.

-How is extra-esophageal reflux disease treated?
+How is extra-esophageal reflux disease in children treated?

 Diet, lifestyle modifications and medications are available to treat reflux disease.
 In very rare cases, medications are not effective and surgical tightening of the sphincter of the esophagus (fundoplication) is necessary.